mciantyre/teensy4-rs/docs/Runtime.md

 =====================

 This document describes how the `teensy4-bsp` runtime works.
-Before reading this document, it may help to first know about
+Before reading this document, it helps to know about

 - the [`cortex-m-rt` package][cortex-m-rt], which is widely used for embedded Rust development on Cortex-M systems